“Is in-floor heating worth it?” You may be pondering this question if considering an underfloor heating system.

 Of course, there are costs involved, and every home is different.
 Learning more about these heating systems will help you decide if radiant underfloor heating is right for you.

 So, what is radiant floor heating?
 Radiant systems work by warming the entire floor and allowing heat to rise.
 There are two common types of underfloor heating systems, electric and hydronic.
 They work similarly but generate heat in different ways.

 Electric heated floors operate through a system of electric cables installed underneath your flooring.
 The wires connect to your home electrical system, and a thermostat easily controls the heating system.

 Hydronic heating systems work using heated water vs. electricity.
 A series of pipes installed beneath the floor circulate hot water throughout the heating system.
 In most cases, a boiler and a pump are required to heat and deliver the water to the hydronic system.

 How Much Does Radiant In-Floor Heating Cost?

 The price of an in-floor heating system can be as little as $8 per square foot to approximately $20 per square foot.
 Why such an extensive range?
-Because the cost reflects the type of system, the installation’s complexity, the job’s size, and more.
+Because the cost of infloor heating reflects the type of system, the installation’s complexity, the job’s size, and more.

 Cost of Electric Floor Heating Systems

 Electric in-floor heating systems costs come in at the low end, averaging between $8 and $12 per square foot—it is surprising how affordable they are.
-This is because the wire-based systems are relatively cheap to manufacture and are easy to install.
+This is because the wire-based systems are relatively cheap to manufacture and are easy to install radiant floor heating.

 It’s important to note that electricity isn’t free.
-So even though radiant floors are energy efficient and offer significant cost savings over time, you will see higher energy bills during heavy-use months.
+So even though they are energy efficient and offer significant radiant floor heating cost savings over time, you will see higher energy bills during heavy-use months.